Which of the following subfields of psychology is correctly match... | Study Prep in Pearson+

 1

 Step 1: Understand the main focus of each psychology subfield mentioned.
-For example, Social psychology studies how people interact and influence each other, Cognitive psychology focuses on mental processes like memory and problem-solving, Developmental psychology examines changes across the lifespan, and Clinical psychology deals with diagnosing and treating mental health disorders.
+Social psychology studies how people interact and influence each other, cognitive psychology focuses on mental processes like memory and perception, clinical psychology deals with diagnosing and treating mental disorders, and developmental psychology examines how people grow and change over their lifespan.

-Step 2: Analyze the example given for Social psychology: 'Analyzing brain lesions in stroke patients.'
-Consider whether this activity aligns with studying social interactions or if it fits better with another subfield.
+Step 2: Analyze the sample topics given for each subfield to see if they align with the subfield's focus.
+For example, neurotransmitters and memory formation relate to brain chemistry and cognition, which fits cognitive or biological psychology rather than social psychology.

-Step 3: Evaluate the example for Cognitive psychology: 'Providing counseling for marital problems.'
-Reflect on whether counseling fits within cognitive psychology or if it is more related to another area of psychology.
+Step 3: Evaluate the example of treating phobias using exposure therapy.
+This is a therapeutic technique, which fits clinical psychology rather than cognitive psychology, which is more about understanding mental processes than treatment.

 Watch next